fbecart/zinoma/README.md

 #### Incremental build

-The build of a target will be skipped if the `input_paths` and `output_paths` have been left untouched since its last successful execution.
+The incremental build is the core feature of Žinoma.
+It is meant to accelerate considerably your development environment, while simplifying the execution of your most common build flows.

+The best way to speed up your build flow is simply to avoid running its commands.
+Žinoma helps you do this in a fully automated way.

+Build targets work on the file system, transforming some files (aka inputs) into other files (aka outputs).
+By looking at the files located in the `input_paths` and `output_paths` of your targets, Žinoma can tell if a target needs to run again, or can be skipped this time.

+Žinoma compares files by computing their checksum.
-Žinoma keeps track of the build state in a directory named `.zinoma`, located at the root of the project (where `zinoma.yml` is located).
-This directory should be ignored in version control.
+These checksums are stored in a directory named `.zinoma`, located next to `zinoma.yml`.
+This directory should be ignored in your version control.

 #### Watch mode

 The execution of `zinoma` normally ends as soon as all the specified targets are built.

 However, Žinoma also offers a watch mode which can be enabled with the `--watch` option of the command line.
-When the watch mode is enabled, Žinoma also runs the services of the built targets, and does not exit.
-Žinoma will then keep an eye open on the targets `input_paths`, and will re-execute the relevant targets in case filesystem changes are detected.
+Instead of exiting, Žinoma will keep an eye open on the targets' `input_paths`, and will re-execute the relevant targets in case filesystem changes are detected.

+When watch mode is enabled, Žinoma also runs the services of the built targets.
+A service will be restarted every time its target's build completes.

 ## Example of configuration